Hawaii: History

-First human settlement – Ancient Hawaiʻi (1000–1778)
+Human migration and arrival – Ancient Hawaiʻi (1000–1778)

-The date of the human discovery and habitation of the Hawaiian Islands is the subject of academic debate.
-Early archaeological studies suggested that Polynesian explorers from the Marquesas Islands or Society Islands may have arrived as early as the 3rd century CE.
+The date of human arrival and habitation of the Hawaiian Islands is the subject of academic debate.
+Early archaeological studies suggested that Polynesians from the Marquesas Islands or Society Islands may have arrived as early as the 3rd century CE.
 Some archaeologists and historians think it was a later wave of immigrants from Tahiti around 1100 CE who introduced a new line of high chiefs, the kapu system, the practice of human sacrifice, and the building of heiau.
 This later immigration is detailed in Hawaiian mythology (moʻolelo) about Paʻao.
 Other authors say there is no archaeological or linguistic evidence of a later influx of Tahitian settlers and that Paʻao must be regarded as a myth.
 More recent archaeological studies further suggest that the first settlement of Hawaii was not until around 900–1200 CE.

 The islands' history is marked by a slow, steady growth in population and the size of the chiefdoms, which grew to encompass whole islands.
 Local chiefs, called aliʻi, ruled their settlements, and launched wars to extend their influence and defend their communities from predatory rivals.
 Ancient Hawaiʻi was a caste-based society, much like that of Hindus in India.
 Population growth was facilitated by ecological and agricultural practices that combined upland agriculture (manuka), ocean fishing (makai), fishponds and gardening systems.
 These systems were upheld by spiritual and religious beliefs, like the lokahi, that linked cultural continuity with the health of the natural world.
 According to Hawaiian scholar Mililani Trask, the lokahi symbolizes the "greatest of the traditions, values, and practices of our people ...
 There are three points in the triangle—the Creator, Akua; the peoples of the earth, Kanaka Maoli; and the land, the ʻaina.
 These three things all have a reciprocal relationship."